 This cruciferous and delicious veggie boasts about 5.1 grams of dietary fiber per cup (when boiled).
 Not only that, but a cup of cooked broccoli can give you as much vitamin C as a whole orange.
 It’s also chock-full of beta-carotene.
 And did you know that broccoli has vitamins B1, B2, B3, and B6?
 How much more B could you ask for?
 It’s also a great source of iron, potassium, zinc, and magnesium.

 These crunchy, cruciferous green dreams have just over 7 ½ grams of fiber per cup!
 Of course, you can count on brussels sprouts to give you a healthy dose of vitamins B1, B2, B6, C, and K. But, did you know they’re also rich in antioxidant and anti-inflammatory properties?
 Overall, brussels sprouts are one of the best veggies out there.

 Coconut is without a doubt one of my all-time favorite foods.
 Not only because it tastes so good, but also because it’s got about 7 grams of fiber per cup.
 Coconut’s a superfood when it comes to omega-6 fatty acid foods.

 And you don’t just have to eat the meat – you can bake with coconut flour or sprinkle shredded coconut on top of grilled veggies.
 Yum yum!
-Just make sure you’re using UNSWEETENED coconut – a lot of dried coconut is loaded in sugar, if you’re not careful.
+Just make sure you’re using UNSWEETENED coconut – a lot of dried coconut is loaded with sugar if you’re not careful.